 Mr. Isobe and his father, who is a graduate of the National Technical Institute for the Deaf in Rochester, New York, created the app earlier this year.
 App My Ear is currently available for iPhone users only at the iTunes store.
 The cost of the app is $9.99

 Readers interested in related technology for Android devices may want to review a new app put out by Google in 2019, called Live Transcribe.
-The app gives persons with hearing loss text-to-speech capabilities, providing real-time captions for conversations that scroll on the Android users’ phones.
+The app gives persons with hearing loss speech-to-text capabilities, providing real-time captions for conversations that scroll on the Android users’ phones.